pushtorefresh/storio/README.md

   .executeAsBlocking();
 ```

-Things become much more insteresing with `RxJava`!
+Things become much more interesting with `RxJava`!

 ######Get cursor as `Observable`
 ```java